 To this end, at Great Lakes we are doing the following:

-Continuous anti-racism study by our board and faculty
+Continuous diversity, equity and inclusion (DEI) study by our board and faculty;

 Diversity and Non-Discrimination Statement